browserengineering/book/book/invalidation.md

         self.parent = parent
 ```

-For each layout object type, pass the parameter for each `ProtectedField`.
+Make sure to pass this parameter for each `ProtectedField` in each
+layout object type.
 Here's `BlockLayout`, for example:

 ``` {.python expected=False}
 class BlockLayout: